 Removal is where a pupil, for serious disciplinary reasons, is required to spend a limited time out of the classroom at the instruction of a member of staff.
+The De-escalation and Positive Handling Policy will be followed and the Headteacher will be alerted immediately if this is the case.
 This is to be differentiated from circumstances in which a pupil is asked to step outside of the classroom briefly for a conversation with a staff member and asked to return following this.
 The use of removal should allow for continuation of the pupil's education in a supervised setting.
 The continuous education provided may differ to the mainstream curriculum but should still be meaningful for the pupil.